andrew-johnson-4/perplexity/categorical_prelude.md

-This prelude is derived from a categorical view of the simply typed lambda calculus.
+This prelude is derived from a categorical view of typed lambda calculus.

 # Categorical Prelude